 This man; a few hours after thousands of people have surrounded him, cheering in champagne, launched fire crackers and so on, this man rested against a door.
 Alone.

 He had his open can of olives, his shoes and a bottle of water.
 I just wondered, how did he end up here?
-Our world is getting better all the time (yes it is), and I really hope that no one, in a future not so distant will say there wishes for a new year, in conditions like this.
+Our world is getting better all the time (yes it is), and I really hope that no one, in a future not so distant will say their wishes for a new year, in conditions like this.

 Lake Como – Italy